Robotic automation

 Share

-A logistics operator can spend all day performing such trivial tasks.
-Why not make machines perform simple jobs while people use their cognitive skills to move the business forward?
-That’s exactly why so many companies are choosing RPA and other workflow automation technologies.
+RPA is a software bot that mimics human interactions with services, systems, and applications.
+RPA in transportation and logistics can perform such routine tasks as entering shipment details into a transportation management system (TMS) or filling out a bill of lading (BOL).
+A logistics operator can spend all day on such trivial tasks.
+Why not make digital solutions perform simple rules-based jobs while people use their cognitive skills to move the business forward?
+That’s exactly why companies are choosing RPA and other workflow automation technologies to be among the most successful supply chain companies and drive digital transformation in logistics.

 Logistics managers deal with lots of data scattered across different software systems — TMSs, warehouse management systems (WMSs), enterprise resource planning (ERP) systems, customer relationship management (CRM) systems — as well as across Excel spreadsheets and paper documentation.
-Obviously, there are many monotonous copy-and-paste and drop-and-drag tasks that take time but don’t add any value to the company.

 3. Productive workforce.
 With RPA technology, you can give your employees more time for unlocking potential and encourage them to contribute to your business.
 Plus, if you allow your employees to make decisions that benefit the company, your employees will be more loyal.